Tomato Sunscald: When Tomatoes Get Too Much Sun

 Like all plants, tomatoes need their leaves to photosynthesize and produce the energy they need for fruiting.
 If you remove too many leaves, the plant may get stressed out because it cannot support its basic nutritional needs.
 This leads to less fruit and more susceptibility to disease problems.

 Remember that pruning is a great practice for maximizing your yields and preventing diseases.
 You just don’t want to overdo it!
 I like to keep at least 1-2 leaves above every flower cluster to provide protection for developing fruit.
-Check out our guide on How to Prune Tomatoes for step-by-step instructions.

 Avoid Overhead Irrigation